ARCT-TECH/Didjadoo/README.md

 - registration_controller.rb
   In private we added the method for when a user is signing up and for when a user wants to update their information

+4. Created RSPEC testing and Validations for User and Tasks